WheatonCS/Lexos/BackendProgrammingGuide.md

     * It will not be renewed unless you call `session_function.init()`; we use it to keep users' options on the Graphical User's Interface (GUI)
     * This variable can be accessed both in the front-end and the back-end, so we sometimes use it to send information to the front-end.

+In Lexos 2, most Lexos tools required the user to submit the form, which sent the form data to `lexos.py` and then triggered a page refresh with the back-end response.
+In Lexos 2.5, some features were transfered to Ajax functions, which sent data to `lexos.py`, which returned a response without a page refresh.
+For Lexos 3, we are continuing to transfer implementations of features to Ajax.

 ### File Structure

-* Any files upload and/or created during a session are presently stored in `/tmp/Lexos/`.
-In order to simplify the file monitoring process, you might want to clear this folder frequently
+* Any files uploaded and/or created during a session are presently stored in `/tmp/Lexos/`.
+In order to simplify the file monitoring process, you might want to clear this folder frequently.
-* Inside `/tmp/Lexos/`, there are workspace files (`.lexos` file) and the `session folder` (the folder with a random string as its name since each session is stored in its own folder)
+* Inside `/tmp/Lexos/`, there are workspace files (with the extension `.lexos`) and the `session folder` (the folder with a random string as its name since each session is stored in its own folder).
-* A Workspace file is generated whenever a user clicks `Download Workspace` (presently at the top of the GUI).
+* A workspace file is generated whenever a user clicks `Download Workspace` at the top of the GUI.
 * Inside the `session folder`, there are at most 3 files:
-    * `filemanager.py`: the file that contains the [FileManager](#filemanager) as
-pickeled information of the files in the current session, including files that have cut into segments.
-In this way we can save and load (with `utility.loadFileManager` and `utility.saveFileManager`)
+    * `filemanager.py`: the file that contains the picled [FileManager](#filemanager) for the files in the current session, including files that have been cut into segments.
+In this way we can save and load (with `utility.loadFileManager` and `utility.saveFileManager`).
-    * `filecontents/`: the folder containing all the user's uploaded files
+    * `filecontents/`: the folder containing all the user's uploaded files.
-    * `analysis_results/`: the folder containing all the results that a user needed to [download](#download) (for example, a .csv document-term matrix, a Rolling Window graph, etc.)
+    * `analysis_results/`: the folder containing all the results that a user needs to [download](#download) (for example, a .csv document-term matrix, a Rolling Window graph, etc.).

 ### The Front-end to Back-end Magic
 * This section introduces how the front-end and back-end interact.

 * <a name='intro'></a> Download
-    1. Create a file that the user wants to download in a path, and save the path in a variable, for example `SavePath`
+    1. Create a file that the user wants to download in a path, and save the path in a variable (e.g. `SavePath`).
-    2. Return `SavePath` to `lexos.py`
+    2. Return `SavePath` to `lexos.py`.
-    3. Use `return send_file(SavePath, attachment_filename=filename, as_attachment=True)` to send a file to the user
+    3. Use `return send_file(SavePath, attachment_filename=filename, as_attachment=True)` to send a file to the user.
-    4. See the `topword`, `tokenizer` and/or `rollingwindow` functions in `lexos.py` for detail
+    4. See the `topword`, `tokenizer`, and/or `rollingwindow` functions in `lexos.py` for examples.

 * Render template
-    1. First in the back-end produce the requested result; for example, assume I have 2 variables I want to send to the front-end: `labels` and `results`
+    1. First, produce the requested result in the back-end.
+For example, assume I have 2 variables I want to send to the front-end: `labels` and `results`.
-    2. Send to the front-end by `return render_template(front-end.html, labels=labels, result=result)`
+    2. Send the variables to the front-end by `return render_template(front-end.html, labels=labels, result=result)`
-    3. Then in `front-end.html` there will be [Jinja](http://jinja.pocoo.org/docs/dev/templates/) code that can make use of `labels` and `result`
+    3. Then, in the template file (something like `front-end.html`) there will be [Jinja](http://jinja.pocoo.org/docs/dev/templates/) code that can make use of the `labels` and `result` variables.
-    4. The Jinja will complete (fill-in) the html and send the page to the user.
+    4. The Jinja will complete (fill-in) the html template and send the page to the user.

 * Session
-    1. As we noted before, session is the variable that can be accessed both on the front-end and back-end
+    1. As we noted before, `session` is the variable that can be accessed both on the front-end and back-end.
-    2. Session can be called in the front-end as a Jinja variable.
+    2. The session variable can be called in the front-end as a Jinja variable.
-    3. Session is ONLY used to cache a user's option(s); do not cache anything else in it.
+    3. The session variable is ONLY used to cache a user's option(s).
+Do not use it to cache anything else.

 ---